Exchange 2016 to Office 365 migration

 The first step is to plan how you want to migrate Exchange 2016 to Office 365.
 The following migration paths are available depending on your source and target environment.

-Current environment and migration requirement Ideal migration approach Migration flow You are looking to migrate all of your email, calendar, and contacts from Exchange 2016 to Office 365 in a single operation Exchange cutover migration With this method, you can migrate all of your email data at once to Office 365 and is suited for a large number of mailboxes.
-You prefer to move all of your mailboxes from Exchange Server 2016 in smaller increments or during the weekends.
-Staged Exchange migration In this approach, you migrate your mailboxes and mail data in stages, starting with the most recent data and then proceeding to the rest.
-You prefer to switch to Office 365 gradually rather than moving all at once due to certain on-premises requirements.
-Hybrid migration With this method, you can migrate from Exchange 2016 to a hybrid deployment consisting of both Exchange and Office 365.
+Current environment and migration requirement Ideal migration approach Migration flow You want to migrate all emails, calendars, and contacts from Exchange 2016 to Office 365 in one go.
+Exchange cutover migration Transfers all mailbox data at once to Office 365.
+Best suited for migrating a large number of mailboxes.
+You prefer to move mailboxes from Exchange 2016 in smaller batches or during weekends.
+Staged Exchange migration Migrates data in phases, starting with the most recent, then moving the rest over time.
+You want to gradually move to Office 365 while still maintaining your on-premises Exchange.
+Hybrid migration Allows coexistence between Exchange 2016 and Office 365, enabling a smooth, phased transition.
 Use the Microsoft 365 mail migration advisor to determine which migration method is best for you.

 - Step 2: Check the network and bandwidth requirements